nithyaramakrishnan/data-shield/ts-index.md

 {: tsResolve}
 To resolve the issue, verify both:

 * That `/var/run/aesmd/aesm.socket` is not a directory on the host.
-If it is, delete the file, uninstall the {{site.data.keyword.datashield_short}} software, and perform the installation steps again.
+If it is, delete the file, uninstall the Data Shield software, and perform the installation steps again.
 * That SGX is enabled in BIOS of the host machines.
 If it is not enabled, contact IBM support.